 Grilled Balsamic Strawberries are a great way to showcase fresh berries.
 Who else loves strawberry season?

-Grilled strawberries bring out their natural sweetness.
+Grilling strawberries bring out their natural sweetness.
 Espresso balsamic mixed with a bit of chocolate syrup is drizzled on top.
 Easy summer entertaining.
+The perfect dessert kabob.

-- I like to use *double pronged stainless steel skewers.
-I find the fruit it less likely to fall off and doesn’t slip around when you are turning them over on the grill.
+- I like to use (affiliate)double-pronged stainless steel skewers.
+I find the fruit is less likely to fall off and doesn’t slip around when you are turning them over on the grill.

 - Try to place similar size berries together on the same skewer.
 This makes it a little easier for even cooking (the larger the berry, the longer time on the grill).